docs-newton/newton-api-docs/docs/authentication/Authentication.md

 # Authentication

+The Newton Pro API uses the HMAC-SHA256 signing method for REST requests.
+A signature must be included in every request to a private endpoint.

-Authentication is only required for private endpoints.
-The following explains how to generate the proper HTTP headers:
+This documentation explains how to generate the proper HTTP headers, including example code in several programming languages:

 #### ClientID:Signature

 **Client ID**: Is your unique client identifier.
+You can find this under the API Access settings in the [Newton web app](https://web.newton.co).

 **Signature**:
   1) Concatenate the following using the character ":" as a delimiter: